Executive and Curatorial Biographies

 Daniel Mudie Cunningham Director, Programs.
-Daniel is a curator and writer with a background as a video artist.
-He has held curatorial roles at Artbank and Hazelhurst Regional Gallery, and teaching and research positions at Western Sydney University, where he completed his PhD in cultural studies in 2004.
-Daniel is a widely published academic and arts writer having authored numerous artist monographs and edited publications, including the magazine Sturgeon (2013-16) and a book charting the history of MOP Projects, an artist-run initiative with whom he had a long association.
-As a curator Daniel has extensive experience working in exhibitions, collections and public art contexts.
-Most recently, he curated The National 2019: New Australian Art; initiated the Katthy Cavaliere Fellowship which partnered Carriageworks with ACCA and Mona; and is leading the curatorial delivery of a major public art strategy tied to the redevelopment of South Eveleigh.
+Daniel has worked as a curator, writer and artist for more than two decades.
+He has held curatorial roles at Artbank and Hazelhurst Art Gallery, and teaching and research positions at Western Sydney University, where he completed his PhD in cultural studies in 2004.
+Daniel is a widely published arts writer and cultural critic with a focus on contemporary Australian art practice.
+Notable recent projects include curating The National 2019: New Australian Art at Carriageworks and Space YZ at Campbelltown Arts Centre in 2021; initiating the Katthy Cavaliere Fellowship which partnered Carriageworks with ACCA and Mona; and leading the curatorial delivery of a major public art strategy tied to the redevelopment of Sydney’s South Eveleigh precinct with artists Jonathan Jones, Chris Fox and Nell.

 Kri Leitner Director, Events & Production.
 Kri solves complex problems creatively.
 But what moves her the most is strategic management and execution by aligning resources with vision and strategy and transforming ideas and plans into action.
 As Director of Events and Production, Kri’s focus is on developing opportunities, strengthening operations and ensuring the team are strong working toward common objectives and intended outcomes/results.